 Abarim Publications' online Biblical Greek Dictionary

-There are really three different prefixes that look like the same α- (a-).
-But these three a-'s are remnants of different words and mean different things:
+A prefixed α can represent one of three functions, as there are really three different prefixes that look like the same α- (a-).
+They are different because these three a-'s are remnants of different words and mean different things:

 - The most familiar α- (a-) is the negating α- (a-).
 It survives into modern English and is probably a leftover from ανευ (aneu), meaning without, or ατερ (ater), meaning apart from.
 When this α- (a-) is tied to a word that starts with a vowel, it comes with an added ν (n).